FriendsOfSymfony/FOSMessageBundle/Resources/doc/01-installation.md

 FOSMessageBundle has multiple models that must be implemented by you in an application bundle (that may or may not be a child of FOSMessageBundle).

-We provide examples for both Mongo DB and ORM.
+We provide examples for ORM.

 - [Example entities for Doctrine ORM][]
-- [Example documents for Doctrine ODM][]

 ### Step 4 - Enable the bundle in your kernel